nacholee748/ml2-mlops-monograph/README.md

 mlflow ui
 ```

-**monographInference/**: an API is being made available on demand, which needs to be tested with the data to identify a record and send it.
+**INFERENCE [./monographInference/]**: an API is being made available on demand, which needs to be tested with the data to identify a record and send it.

 To start the service, run the following command:
 ```linux